Translation Results for some Selection Games with Minimal Cusco Maps: Preliminaries

 Just as the Pompeiu-Hausdorff distance on compact subsets generates the Vietoris topology, the analogous uniformity also generates the Vietoris topology. \begin{theorem}[see {\cite[Chapter 2]{CastaingValadier1977}}] For a uniform space \((X,\mathcal E)\), \(\mathcal B = \{ hE : E \in \mathcal E \}\) is a base for a uniformity on \(K(X)\); the topology generated by the uniform base \(\mathcal B\) is the Vietoris topology. \end{theorem}

-For the set of functions from a space \(X\) to a uniform space \((Y,\mathcal E)\), we review the uniformity which generates the topology of uniform convergence on a family of subsets of \(X\).
-For this review, we mostly follow \cite[Chapter 7]{Kelley}. \begin{definition} For the set \(Y^X\) of functions from a set \(X\) to a uniform space \((Y,\mathcal E)\), we define, for \(A \in \wp^+(X)\) and \(E \in \mathcal E\),
+For the set of functions from a space \(X\) to a uniform space \((Y,\mathcal E)\), we review, following \cite[Chapter 7]{Kelley}, the uniformity which generates the topology of uniform convergence on a family of subsets of \(X\). \begin{definition} For the set \(Y^X\) of functions from a set \(X\) to a uniform space \((Y,\mathcal E)\), we define, for \(A \in \wp^+(X)\) and \(E \in \mathcal E\),

 For the set of functions \(X \to \mathbb K(Y)\), we let \(\mathbf W(A,E) = \mathbf U(A,hE)\). \end{definition} If \(\mathcal B\) is a base for a uniformity on \(Y\) and \(\mathcal A\) is an ideal of subsets of \(X\), then \(\{ \mathbf U(A,B) : A \in \mathcal A , B \in \mathcal B \}\) forms a base for a uniformity on \(Y^X\).
 The corresponding topology generated by this base for a uniformity is the topology of uniform convergence on \(\mathcal A\).
 Consequently, \(\{ \mathbf W(A,B) : A \in \mathcal A , B \in \mathcal B \}\) is a base for a uniformity on \(\mathbb K(Y)^X\).